©Jan Buteijn

 Choreographic-Sculpting

-Choreographic-sculpting (CS) combines dance with sculpture.
-My dances are presented as immersive moving sculptures that oscillate through task driven choreographic scores.
-The moving sculptures are three-dimensional and hold to full content of its concept in its movement material, I call navigators.
-Navigators are piece specific sets of task-driven guides through which the dancers oscillate, creating the idea of a rotating sculpture with a circular narrative.
+Choreographic-sculpting (CS) combines dancing with sculpting.
+His dances are presented as immersive moving sculptures that oscillate through task-driven choreographic scores.
+The moving sculptures are three-dimensional and hold the full content of their concept in their movement material, which he calls navigators.
+Navigators are piece-specific sets of task-driven guides through which the dancers oscillate, creating the idea of a rotating sculpture with a circular narrative.

 The dance in CS is created through a listening-based exchange with objects.
-By channeling awareness through and with the object, I allow the objects to influence the movements of my body and the concepts of my pieces.
+By channeling awareness through and with the object, he allows the objects to influence the movements of the body and the concepts of his pieces.
 The concept and different movement qualities together form the navigators of the work.
 The navigators are situations, tools, and qualities.

 Situations are agreements in which the dancers are in for a longer period of time (an example of a situation in daily life could be “a picnic in the park with friends”).

-Tools are the instructions for how to interact in the situation (in the example of the picnic: chatting with friends, playing a game, ect).
-Tools crossover between situations, but could sometimes be situation specific.
+Tools are the instructions for how to interact in the situation (in the example of the picnic: chatting with friends, playing a game, etc.).
+Tools crossover between situations, but could sometimes be situation-specific.

-The core of this way of working is that work can stay improvised and is shaped through the interaction with the navigators, the object and the other dancers is always responding to someone or something but has the freedom to decide within the rules what this would be.
+The core of this way of working is that work can stay improvised and is shaped through the interaction with the navigators, the object,, and the other dancers.
+The dancers are always responding to someone or something but have the freedom to decide within the rules what this would be.

 This interplay between situations, tools, and qualities can be seen as a kaleidoscope, where shifting patterns emerge from layered elements constantly evolving and interacting.
 Just like with a turning kaleidoscope, the viewer's perspective continually shifts, revealing new combinations and arrangements, offering a transformative viewing experience.